Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?

 Thus:

 where the last inequality is always true.
 Thus, this deviation is not profitable for ISP NoN.

 These cases prove that no deviation form \eqref{equ:ISPcandidateMultihome} is profitable for ISP NoN.

-\textbf{Case 2-N:} Now, consider a deviation by the neutral ISP from \eqref{equ:ISPcandidateMultihome}.
+\textbf{Case N:} Now, consider a deviation by the neutral ISP from \eqref{equ:ISPcandidateMultihome}.
 Similar argument can be done for the neutral ISP.
 Fix, $p_{NoN}=p^{eq}_{NoN}$, and consider two cases.
 In Case 2-N-i (respectively, Case 2-N-ii), we consider deviation by ISP N such that $\Delta p\leq -t_{NoN}$ (respectively, $\Delta p\geq t_{N}$).

-\textbf{Case 2-N-i:} Suppose the neutral ISP increases her price from ${p}^{eq}_{N}$ to get $\Delta p\leq -t_{NoN}$.
+\textbf{Case N-i:} Suppose the neutral ISP increases her price from ${p}^{eq}_{N}$ to get $\Delta p\leq -t_{NoN}$.
 In this case, $n_{N}=0$, and the payoff of this ISP is zero.
-Since in the candidate equilibrium strategy the payoff is non-negative, this deviation is not profitable.
+Since in the candidate equilibrium strategy the payoff is non-negative\footnote{Note that $p^{eq}_{N}>c$ and $0\leq n_{N}\leq 1$.}, this deviation is not profitable.

-\textbf{Case 2-N-ii:} Now, consider the case in which the non-neutral ISP decreases her price such that $\Delta p\geq t_{N}$.
+\textbf{Case N-ii:} Now, consider the case in which the non-neutral ISP decreases her price such that $\Delta p\geq t_{N}$.
 In this case, $n_{N}=1$ and $\pi_{N}(p'_{N})=p'_{N}-c$.
 Thus, the payoff is a strictly increasing function of $p'_{N}$, and is maximized at $p'_{N}=p^{eq}_{NoN}-t_{N}$.
 We show that $\pi_{N}(p'_{N})<\pi_{N}(p^{eq}_{N})$.
 Note that $\pi_{N}(p'_{N})=\frac{1}{3}(t_{NoN}-t_N)$ (by \eqref{equ:payoffISPsGeneral_new}).
 In addition, using \eqref{equ:ISPcandidateMultihome}, \eqref{equ:payoffISPsGeneral_new}, $0\leq x_{N}\leq 1$, \eqref{equ:EUs_linear}, and the fact that with $p^{eq}_N$ and $p^{eq}_{NoN}$, $q^{eq}_{NoN}-q^{eq}_{N}=0$:

 Thus: